HIP-1195: Hiero hooks and an application to allowances

 , then control flow returns to the hook’s bytecode.

-As a concrete example, suppose account 0.0.A
+As a concrete example, suppose a user creates a ACCOUNT_ALLOWANCE_HOOK

-.
 The hook’s implementing contract is 0.0.H

 with EVM address 0xab...cd